-We started the event with an introductory workshop to haiku, followed by a music hackathon where musicians were invited to make music in response to an assigned haiku.
+We started the event with an introductory workshop on haiku, followed by a music hackathon where musicians were invited to make music in response to an assigned haiku.

-The Haiku Fest will ended with a series of live performances by members and friends of Naviar Records, working in the fields of ambient, electronic and contemporary classical music.
+The Haiku Fest will end with a series of live performances by members and friends of Naviar Records, working in the fields of ambient, electronic, and contemporary classical music.

 1-3 pm: HAIKU WORKSHOP